JakobBergG/Dataproject_GBM/README.md

 * `radiomic_logistic_regression.py`

 _Fit the data to the logistic regression model, and do prediction of recurrence types._

 * `radiomic_resampling.py`

-_Resample GTV delineation to same voxel spacing as MR scan.
+_Resample GTV delineation to the same voxel spacing as the MR scan.
 See the file for more info._